insure logo

 There are a few things you can do to get cheaper car insurance.

-• Increased deductible: You could save money if you raise your deductible.
+• Increase your deductible: You could save money if you raise your deductible.
 This means that you assume a higher portion of the responsibility should you have to file a claim.

-• Discounts: Ask about car insurance discounts for your used car.
+• Utilize discounts: Ask about car insurance discounts for your used car.
 Many car insurance companies offer discounts for things like paperless statements, paid-in-full policies and loyalty rewards.
 Student and homeowner discounts are also common.

-• Training course: Many insurers will give you a discount if you successfully complete a driver improvement course.
+• Take a training course: Many insurers will give you a discount if you successfully complete a driver improvement course.
 Sign up for an upcoming class and watch the savings roll in.

 What is the difference between new and used car insurance?